-PRIORITY AREA #1 ILLICIT DRUGS
+PRIORITY AREA #1: ILLICIT DRUGS

-Scope: In recent years, there has been a strong shift in the regional drug market from opiates to synthetic drugs, particular methamphetamine.
-More worryingly, the methamphetamine production and trafficking in the Greater Mekong Subregion (GMS) has reached truly alarming levels in 2018, with many GMS countries reporting record amounts of methamphetamine seized in the region.
+Scope: In recent years, there has been a strong shift in the regional drug market from opiates to synthetic and unconventional drugs, particular methamphetamine.
+More worryingly, the methamphetamine production and trafficking in the Greater Mekong Subregion (GMS) has reached historically high levels, with many GMS countries reporting record amounts of methamphetamine seized in the region.
 Non-GMS countries are similarly affected due to the falling drug price of methamphetamine resulting from an unprecedented scale of drug production, normalising and growing acceptance of illicit drug use and internet-enabled drug trafficking.

-ARF should target the production and trafficking of illicit drugs, and their precursors by complementing existing law enforcement capabilities in the affected countries.
+ARF should target the production and trafficking of illicit drugs, their precursors, and elements responsible for establishing and sustaining illicit drug networks, by complementing existing law enforcement capabilities in the affected countries.
 This include enhancing cooperation in airport, seaport and land border interdiction and investigation, intelligence exchange and joint operations, strengthening the capacity of the criminal justice system on drug control, preventing and disrupting trafficking routes, support the development of national legislations, implementing best practice measures, and increasing coordination among law enforcement and forensic entities in ARF participating countries.
 In particular, ARF should seek to apply national precursor controls with aim for uniformity effectiveness throughout the ARF participating countries, as a means of avoiding the displacement of diversion points across national borders.